-Nanny interviewing: Is your Nanny the Best Possible Fit?
+Nanny Interviewing: Is your Nanny the Best Possible Fit?

 Indeed, nanny jobs are nothing like last minute Friday night babysitting jobs.
-Rather,
+Rather, a nanny will be a long-term part of your children's parenting team.

 Is the Nanny Compatible?

-Even if a nanny candidate measures up to your childcare expectations on every score,
+Even if a nanny candidate measures up to your childcare expectations on every score, she may not be suited to work in your household, with your schedule or with your personality.

-A good fit should feel right.
-If you simply don't see yourself getting along with
+A good nanny and employer fit should feel right.
+If you simply don't see yourself getting along with an individual throughout the coming years, it may be a sign to move on.

-of your potential nanny's sense of humor and the way he or she communicates.
-Trust
+Take note of your potential nanny's sense of humor and the way she communicates.
+Trust your instincts.
+Does your applicant share your family's level of tidiness?

-enough time to be sufficiently involved with your family?
+Will she be involved in your children's activities as much as you desire?
+Does your nanny candidate have enough time to be sufficiently involved with your family?
 Do your schedule's match?

-Is his or her schedule flexible enough for you?
+Is her schedule flexible enough for you?

 - How well does the nanny connect to children, in particular,